zarinfam/reactive-spring-forex-trade/README.md

 To simulate API provider for Forex Rate, the workspace comes with a json data for **json-server** so that this application can consume the API for forex rate retrieval.

-You will need to install json-server on your environment `npm install -g json-server`
+You will need to install json-server on your environment:

+`npm install -g json-server`

+or

+`./mock-server/docker-compose.sh up -d`

 ## Build & Run